Krishnamohan-18/Electric_Vehicle_DataAnalyzation/README.md

 df.tail()
 ```
 **Task 3.Data Cleaning**
 1.How many missing values exist in the dataset, and in which columns?
 ```python
 total_missing_values = df.isna().sum().sum()
 missing_values _in each column = df.isna().sum()
 missing_values _in each column [missing_values _in each column>0]
 ```
 2.How should missing or zero values in the Base MSRP and Electric Range columns be handled.
+ **Base MSRP - Missing Values Handling**
 ->Here Zero Values are considering as Missing Values and converting Zero values in to Missing values and replacing NAN values with median
 ```python
 print("initial nan count:",df['Base MSRP'].isnull().sum())